zaphosting/docs/docs/dedicated-linux-webserver.md

 ---
 id: dedicated-linux-webserver
 title: "Dedicated Server: Installation of Nginx and Apache webserver"
-description: Information on how to install Nginx and Apache web servers on your Linx VPS from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to install Nginx and Apache web servers on your Linx VPS from ZAP-Hosting
 sidebar_label: Install webserver
 services:
   - dedicated